Rate this page:

 With the Video conference switch enabled, all the calls made via SDKs or softphones are billed as video conferences.

-The Pattern field checks if the call's destination (the dialed number or username specified in the e.destination property of the incoming call) matches any rule's pattern.
-If the call's destination matches the pattern, the routing rule executes the attached scenario(s).
-If the call's destination does not match the pattern, the attached scenario(s) does not execute and the call passes to the next routing rule.
+The Pattern field checks if the call’s destination (the dialed number or username specified in the e.destination property of the incoming call) matches any rule’s pattern.
+If the call’s destination aligns with the pattern, the attached scenario(s) are executed.
+If the call’s destination doesn’t match the pattern, the attached scenario(s) remain inactive, and the call proceeds to the next routing rule.

-The application checks the routing rules from top to bottom.
-The higher routing rules have higher priority.
-When the call's destination matches one of the rules, the rule executes and the application ignores further rules, so only one rule executes.
+The application systematically evaluates the routing rules from top to bottom, with higher-priority rules taking precedence.
+When the call’s destination matches one of the rules, the rule is executed, and the application disregards any subsequent rules, ensuring that only one rule is executed at a time.

 Note